xpqz/dyalog-docs/object-reference/docs/objects/calendar.md

 ![cal2](../img/cal2.gif)

 The [Today](../properties/today.md) property is an [IDN](../miscellaneous/international-day-number.md) that specifies the current day.
-Its default value is today's date, i.e. the local date set on your computer.
+Its default value is today's date, that is, the local date set on your computer.

 The [CircleToday](../properties/circletoday.md) property is either 0 or 1 (the default) and specifies whether or not the Today date is circled when the Calendar object is showing the corresponding month.